US pediatric clinic universe, mapped

 Your product is for parents.
 Telehealth apps, vaccine reminder consumer products, and parent-finder tools sit on the patient side.
 The data here is operator-side, organized around the practice that signs the vendor contract.

-If you Google "largest pediatric clinic chains in the US," the top result is usually a private-equity tracker or a Definitive Healthcare excerpt that ranks by attributed physicians.
+If you Google “largest pediatric clinic chains in the US,” the top result is usually a private-equity tracker or an industry list that ranks by attributed physicians.
 That is the right number for a payer doing network adequacy.
 It is not the right number for a vendor doing outbound.
 A practice with twelve attributed pediatricians inside a multi-specialty group like Privia is one buyer with one decision-maker.
 A practice with twelve dedicated pediatric clinic sites is twelve buyers with twelve managing partners.
 The first ranking counts heads.
 The second counts checks.

 The next problem is freshness.
 Industry rankings tend to be organized by clinician, so when Pediatric Associates absorbs Allied Pediatrics or Children's Medical Group, the published files show individual pediatricians moving practices but the practice-level ownership change shows up in a footnote, six months later.
-Public filings are precise about attributed pediatricians but do not enumerate locations.
-Office-pediatrics footprints that have been trimmed by divestitures over the last five years take quarters to flow through, and the version most vendors are working off is already stale.
+Office-pediatrics footprints trimmed by divestitures over the last five years take quarters to flow through, and the version most vendors are working off is already stale.

-This is exactly the gap we built for.
+This is the gap we built for.
 We map the universe of US small and mid-market businesses, find the owner of each one, and validate the contact before it reaches you.
-Nothing about that is pediatrics-specific, which is why we can also map dentists, HVAC contractors, med spas, restaurants, and auto dealers the same way.
-What is specific to pediatrics is the layer on top: NPI taxonomy, vaccine ordering pattern, payer mix, and whether the practice is independent, hospital-affiliated, or part of a private-equity-backed roll-up.
+What is specific to pediatrics is the layer on top: NPI taxonomy, vaccine ordering pattern, payer mix, and whether the practice is independent, hospital-affiliated, or part of a PE-backed roll-up.

-One more piece of context worth pricing in.
 Vendors cite trackers that cite the filings.
 By the time the number lands in your pipeline, it has been quoted three times and refreshed zero.
 For a vendor doing outbound this quarter, the question is which practices are open this Monday and which managing partner answers the phone.
-That is the gap a site-by-site, owner-by-owner map closes.
-The same shape we use for our pediatric work shows up in our broader /data insights coverage and in adjacent operator universes.
+The companion pediatrician email list goes deeper on the individual-contact layer.

 Questions